 Harvard University is among your top options if you're planning on studying Music.
 Graduates of the music program state that they receive average early career income of music and mid-career income of $89,633.
-With over 20,000 students, Harvard University is among the largest schools in the U.S..
+Based in Cambridge, Massachusetts, this university is right for individuals who thrive in a city setting.

 It's difficult to beat Tufts University if you wish to study Music.
 Students who graduate from this program report average early career earnings of music and mid-career earnings of $73,321.
 This school is located in the suburban area of Medford, Massachusetts, close to shops and other entertainment.